clairemerot/Tutorial_SV/05_graphs/README.md

 pggb -i ~/workshop_materials/structural_variants/assemblies/ref_alt.fasta -o 05_graphs/pggb_graph/
 ```

 This run produces a lot of files.
-Those includes files for visualisation (*.png) which you may open on the desktop.
+Those include files for visualisation (*.png) which you may open on the desktop.

 -> What do you observe on the 2D representation?